 In October of 2009, Rob was appointed Field Director, overseeing the Union Representatives of UFCW Local 1500.
 In June of 2013, he was unanimously voted onto the UFCW Local 1500 Executive Board as a Vice President.
 In October 2013, Rob was promoted to the Assistant to the President.
 Rob has been actively involved in contract negotiations since 2006 and currently sits as the lead negotiator on a number of contracts for Local 1500.
 He has been a Pension & Welfare Trustee since 2007 and in January of 2014 he was elected Plan Manager of the UFCW Local 1500 Legal Service Fund.

 On May 11, 2016, the UFCW Local 1500 Executive Board unanimously elected Rob Secretary-Treasurer.
 In his new position, Rob plans to emphasize long-range vision, proactive leadership, a focus on key financial issues, and policy development that will define and guide Local 1500 in the coming years.

 Rob attended and graduated in 1995 from St. Joseph’s College in Patchogue, NY, where he earned a bachelor’s degree in Political Science and minored in Criminal Justice and Applied Sociology.
-He currently resides in Suffolk County, NY, with his wife Roslyn & daughter Aly Rose, and is an avid New York Rangers Fan.
+He currently resides in Suffolk County, NY, has one daughter Aly Rose, and is an avid New York Rangers Fan.